 02 of 05

 Strictly speaking, this isn't a traditional Persian recipe.
 But the combination of saffron and citrus, so important to that wonderfully complex cuisine, infuses simple roasted chicken with fabulous flavor.
-I like to use clementines in this recipe, because their characteristic sweet and sour notes echo the flavor principles of Persian cuisine.
+We like to use clementines in this recipe because their characteristic sweet and sour notes echo the flavor principles of Persian cuisine.
 If they aren't in season, you can substitute a small orange.

 03 of 05